So Good (Zara Larsson album): Release

-On 27 January 2017, the title track "So Good" featuring Ty Dolla $ign was released as the fifth single from the album.
-The official music video for the song, directed by Sarah McColgan, premiered on 3 February 2017 on Larsson's Vevo channel.
-They performed the song on The Ellen DeGeneres Show on 7 February 2017 and on The Wendy Williams Show on 23 March 2017.
-It reached the top 10 on the Sverigetopplistan in Sweden, where it was certified Gold and reached number seven.

-On 17 March 2017, "Symphony" by Clean Bandit featuring Larsson, was released as a bonus track from the album, as well as the second single from Clean Bandit's second album What Is Love?.
-The music video, directed by Clean Bandit's members Grace Chatto and Jack Patterson, premiered the same day.
-They gave the first live performance of the song on The Voice UK on 18 March 2017.
-The song reached the top 10 of countries like Australia, Finland, Germany and Ireland, and also reached the number one position in Norway, the United Kingdom, Scotland and Sweden.
-As well as becoming Larsson's fifth number one in her home country, it also gave Larsson her first number one single in the UK.
+On 27 January 2017, the title track, "So Good" featuring Ty Dolla $ign, was released as the fifth single from the album.
+Larsson co-wrote the song with Charlie Puth, and its music video, directed by Sarah McColgan, premiered on 3 February on Larsson's Vevo channel.
+The singers performed the song in The Ellen DeGeneres Show on 7 February and in The Wendy Williams Show on 23 March.
+It reached number seven in Sweden, where it was certified Gold.
+On 17 March, "Symphony" by Clean Bandit featuring Larsson, was released as a bonus track from the album, as well as the second single from their second album, What Is Love?
+(2018).
+The music video, directed by Clean Bandit members, Grace Chatto and Jack Patterson, premiered the same day.
+They gave the first live performance of the song on The Voice UK on 18 March.
+The song reached the top 10 of countries like Australia, Finland, Germany, and Ireland as well as reached the number one position in Norway, the United Kingdom, Scotland, and Sweden, becoming Larsson's fifth number one in her home country.
+It also gave Larsson her first number one single in the UK.

-On 12 May 2017, "Don't Let Me Be Yours", a song written by Ed Sheeran, was released as a single in the United Kingdom and was later promoted in Australia.
-The official music video was released on the same day.
-The song reached the top 40 in her home country of Sweden during the week of her album's debut on the chart.

-On 11 August 2017, "Only You", was released as the seventh and final single from the album, with remixes from Canadian singer Olivier Dion and German singer Nena commissioned.
-The song reached the top five in Sweden and the top 40 in Norway.
+On 12 May, "Don't Let Me Be Yours", co-written with Ed Sheeran, was released as the sixth single alongside the music video.
+It reached the top 40 in her home country of Sweden during the week of her album's debut on the chart.
+On 11 August, "Only You" was released as the seventh and final single from the album; along with remixes from Canadian singer Olivier Dion and German singer Nena commissioned.
+The song reached number 5 in Sweden.